robertivan/toc-master/readme.txt

 = Is it compatible with my theme? =

 Yes.
-TOC Master is designed to work with any WordPress theme that follows standard WordPress coding practices.
+TOC Builder by RobertIvan is designed to work with any WordPress theme that follows standard WordPress coding practices.

 = Does it affect my site's performance? =